 While this nutritious recipe makes the inner child in us want to shout, there’s no sugar or jam to provide the sugar high for it.
 So, proceed calmly and these PB&J Quinoa Cups can be on your plate soon enough.

-Just make sure to log PB&J Cups as one SmartCarb, one PowerFuel and an Extra if you’re on Nutrisystem.
+Just make sure to log these PB&J Cups as one SmartCarb, one PowerFuel and one Extra in your NuMi app! >

 Calories per Serving: 207

 On Nutrisystem, Count As: 1 SmartCarb, 1 PowerFuel and 1 Extra

 - ¾ cup dry quinoa (or 1 cup puffed quinoa)

 - 1 Tbsp. coconut oil

 - ½ tsp. vanilla

 - 1 ½ cups blackberries (or mixed berries of your choosing, slightly mashed)

 - To make puffed quinoa: Heat a medium stock pot over medium heat.
 Once pot is hot, pour a small amount of quinoa over the bottom of the pan.
 Move the pan so that the quinoa swirls around as it pops (and to prevent burning).
 Once all quinoa has popped, transfer to a bowl and repeat with the rest of the quinoa.
 Quinoa should end up to be about one cup in the popped state.